loremipsumdonec/optimizely-testframework/README.md

 [![optimizely cms 11](https://github.com/loremipsumdonec/episerver-testframework/actions/workflows/test_optimizely_cms_11.yml/badge.svg)](https://github.com/loremipsumdonec/episerver-testframework/actions/workflows/test_optimizely_cms_11.yml)

 I have created a small framework that hopefully simplifies the process to start with integration testing for Optimizely CMS.
-Below is an example of a test case that tests a `IBreadCrumbService` and verifies that it ignores pages that has `VisibleInBreadCrumb=false`.
+Below is an example of a test case that tests a breadcrumb function.

 ```csharp
 [Collection("Default")]